 Unfortunately, the cost (£132 to the NHS) means that many Clinical Commissioning Groups advise doctors not to prescribe it, even though significant numbers of people with hypertension do not achieve their blood pressure targets using medication alone.

-Their stance is bolstered by a statement issued by the British Hypertension Society (BHS) back in April 2012 advising against its use (even though they accepted that it significantly reduced blood pressure) because of insufficient evidence.
+Their stance is bolstered by a statement issued by the British Hypertension Society (BHS) back in April 2012 advising against its use (even though they accepted that it significantly reduced blood pressure) because of ‘insufficient evidence’.
 The BHS have not updated this advice over the last 5 years, despite the positive scientific statement from the American Heart Association and other hypertension experts, and research that shows it is effective.

 RESPeRATE Ultra stores information relating to one user.